hruzeda/hruzeda.github.io/script.md

 My scrum team, specifically, works with internal applications that BT uses to schedule conferences, create users, manage access to those conferences and specific features as well as provisioning and synchronizing with other databases and third party services like Zoom and Cisco.

-Front end apps are pretty outdated but since they're not customer facing updating them isn't a big priority.
+Front end apps are pretty outdated but, since they're not customer facing, updating them isn't always prioritized.
 Everytime we get a chance though, we try to create POCs consuming something from their APIs and experimenting with new techs.

 # Experiences and projects: